web3-storage/w3up-docs/docs/getting-started/w3cli.md

 w3 up your-file.txt
 ```

-Once your upload is complete, you should see a URL that links to your file on the `w3s.link` IPFS gateway.
+Once your upload is complete, you should see a URL that links to your file on the `w3s.link` <Term id="gateway">IPFS gateway</Term>.

 If you uploaded a single file, the link will resolve to an IPFS directory listing, with the actual file contained in the directory.
 This "wrapper" directory preserves the original filename of your upload, which can help organize your content and allows people to download files using their original names.
 If you don't want to create the wrapper directory, you can pass in the `--no-wrap` flag when running `w3 up`.